-If you are a subscriber to this newsletter, you already understand how important “Green Marketing” is to your organization.
+If you haven't been living under a rock, you probably already understand how important “Green Marketing” is to your organization.
 More and more consumers are putting sustainability and recycling up front in their purchasing decisions, and how you market yourself to those consumers is going to be a critical component of your success.

 As always, the most important thing in marketing is to understand your customer.
 What are the concerns of your buyers?
 Are they environmentally driven?
 Are they early adopters?
 Are they active in their communities—leading behaviors and thinking?
 Are they concerned about chemicals and seeking safer alternatives for themselves and their children?
 Are they trendsetters who want to display their green lifestyle?
 Is their commitment to green philosophical?
 Do they look for green products to save money?
 All of these concerns and more are part of green consumer issues that you may need to address to reach your buyers.